llucbrell/gangnam-style-guide/README.md

 *Don't set things to undefined.
 Reserve that value to mean "not yet set to anything."

-*Use named functions.
-They make stack traces a lot easier to read.
-Callbacks, Sync/async Style

 *Use the asynchronous/non-blocking versions of things as much as possible.

 *The callback should always be the last argument in the list.
 Its first argument is the Error or null.